insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Drivers in Minnesota can find the cheapest average premium with Travelers, at $1,776 per year.
-By comparison, the statewide average monthly cost is $213.
-Keep in mind that rates vary for each driver depending on factors like driving record, ZIP code, and vehicle type.
+In Minnesota, Travelers offers the cheapest average premium at $1,776 per year.
+For comparison, the statewide average monthly cost is $213, though individual rates vary depending on your driving profile, location, and vehicle.

 Key Takeaways